Mother Goose is a Canada goose who built her nest on the roof at the Contra Costa Times in Walnut Creek a month ago.

 It was decided to back off.
 The female goose needed to stay on the ground, honking loudly, long enough to distress her chicks and provoke them to jump.
 Other Times' staff who had rushed out to watch the annual event (this is the fifth year) were also herded back inside.

 Minutes later, now undisturbed, Mother Goose was able to call her chicks off the roof.
 Five landed on the ground, two on the top of the truck and then to the ground.

 None of the chicks were hurt during the mass jump.
 Each weighed approx. two ounces and was covered in a thick coating of fuzzy yellow down.
 They looked (and bounced) like giant tennis balls.
-Mother Nature definitely knew what she was doing when she designed those little characters for jumping off or suburban rooftops, or cliffside nests in the wild.

 Once on the ground, all the chicks were rounded up by their mom and two Times employees gently herded them around the building and across a parking lot to an open grassy field.